sourcebots/labs/electronics/sections/infrared.md

 $$I_{Collector} = \text{Gain} \times I_{Base}$$

 A typical transistor will have a gain of 100.
+Below are a couple of examples of common transistors.

 \begin{center}  \includegraphics[height=5cm]{img/transistor.png} \end{center}